-The practice had a consent and Mental Capacity Act (2005) policy.
+The practice's consent policy included information about the Mental Capacity Act 2005.
 The team understood their responsibilities under the act when treating adults who might not be able to make informed decisions.
 The policy also referred to Gillick competence, by which a child under the age of 16 years of age may give consent for themselves in certain circumstances.
 Staff were aware of the need to consider this when treating young people under 16 years of age.